redkite-labs/redkitecms-docs/book/themes-configuration-in-detail.rst

             </call>
         </service>

-This object is deputated to contain and manage the assets used by the template.
+This object is delegated to contain and manage the assets used by the template.
 The template assets id has been defined as **[bundle_name_extension_alias].theme.template_assets.[template_name]**.

 It calls the **setExternalStylesheets** method to add some external stylesheets to the template and